 - Raw Shrimp: I recommend always using wild-caught shrimp (fresh or frozen) when available.

-How to Make This Recipe
+How to Make Mediterranean Shrimp Orzo Salad

 Pro Tips

-Hold back the feta if making beforehand: If you’re not planning on serving this orzo immediately, add the feta right before you do so that the Kalamata olives don’t potentially “stain” the feta purple.
+➢Hold back the feta if making beforehand: If you're not planning on serving this orzo immediately, add the feta right before you do so that the Kalamata olives don't potentially "stain" the feta purple.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

 Mediterranean Shrimp Orzo Salad